 The number of outpatient consultations that were faciliated over the course of both phases of the humanitarian response.

 IMA, in partnership with the Office of U.S. Foreign Disaster Assistance and implementing partner, Sanru, sought to change the paradigm of meeting primary health care needs in a crisis situation by building off the foundation that was constructed through its development work and elevating support for the health system that was already in place.
 This was done by reimbursing health centers for patient fees and providing primary health care service free of charge at local community health centers, allowing local health workers to continue receiving salaries and health centers to keep functioning.
 This will also allow for a seamless transition back to normal functioning once the crisis has ended.

-read more about our work to promote the status of women in the drc
+read more about our work to alleviate suffering in the greater kasai region

 "The support from the Tushinde program has restored my will to live."
 Tushinde Ujeuri Project brings hope to one survivor of sexual and gender-based violence in DRC It was mid afternoon, and my 10 year-old son and I were walking home from working in the fields.
 When...

 Community relays in Ndesha, Kasai Central are successfully combatting malnutrition in the DRC thanks to ASSP's nutrition training.
 Combatting Malnutrition One Maman at a TimeMado Betu was a young child of two years and four months but was frail and unable to walk when...